Tejas050798/Bike-Sharing-Case-Study/README.md

 # Project Name : BIKE SHARING CASE STUDY

-A company BoomBikes that runs a bike-sharing system they need to understand below factors to improve their business.
+A company BoomBikes that runs a bike-sharing system need to understand below factors to improve their business.

 - Which variables are significant in predicting the demand for shared bikes.
 - How well those variables describe the bike demands.